Bluegill are one of America’s most popular panfish. They are fun-to-catch gamefish and make for excellent table fare.

 The bluegill’s spawning season typically starts mid or late spring and lasts until late summer or early fall.
-They mostly spawn on gravel bottoms spawn in water temperatures of 65 to 80F and in very shallow water with a maximum depth of around 5 feet.
+They spawn on gravel bottoms, in water temperatures of 65 to 80F, and in very shallow water with a maximum depth of around 5 feet.

 Keep reading this article to learn more about when, where, and how bluegill are spawning and how to best catch them before and during the spawn!